-INFORMATION TYPE NAME IN PLACE General School Data Public Sector Equality Duty (PSED) Policy contains the latest information about the numbers of students with particular protected characteristics, from which we will interrogate data and, where required, identify issues that could affect our students and/or create relevant further actions. ✓ Our impacts include: Curriculum visits - financial assistance is offered on basis of need Extra-curricular activities - offered to all students.
-On occasion, activities are targetted to students in receipt of Pupil Premium Support for school uniform and sports kit purchases Specific targetted financial support for refugees and/or asylum seekers, including accessing available grants Student Voice is a feature across the school and all students are eligible to represent their tutor group or year group Additional aids (e.g., laptops and other school equipment) are provided for students (and staff) where appropriate to eliminate barriers to learning (and for teaching and support work) Periodically reviewing attendance data for students Periodically reviewing suspension and exclusion data for students.
-Attainment/Progress Data Analysis of data for students with different characteristics and any relevant actions to advance the performance of particular groups, e.g., ✓ Data is analysed by groups and interventions are put in place to reduce attainment gaps e.g., catch-up support for Year 10 students finding it challenging to engage with home learning Learning recovery interventions for students finding it challenging to access education post-pandemic.
-Behavioural Data (students) Analysis of particular trends of behaviour and any improvements related to protected characteristics, e.g., ✓ Dealing promptly and effectively with all incidents and complaints of bullying and harassment that may include cyber-bullying and prejudice-based bullying related to protected characteristics Supporting students via the pastoral support office with non-teaching members of staff Periodically reviewing exclusion and suspension data Periodically reviewing attendance and punctuality data.
+INFORMATION TYPE NAME IN PLACE General School Data Public Sector Equality Duty (PSED) Policy contains the latest information about the numbers of students with particular protected characteristics, from which we will interrogate data and, where required, identify issues that could affect our students and/or create relevant further actions.
+Our impacts include: Curriculum visits - financial assistance is offered on basis of need • Extra-curricular activities - offered to all students.
+On occasion, activities are targeted to students in receipt of Pupil Premium Support for school uniform and sports kit purchases Specific targeted financial support for refugees and/or asylum seekers, including accessing available grants • Student Voice is a feature across the school and all students are eligible to represent their tutor group or year group • Additional aids (e.g., laptops and other school equipment) are provided for students (and staff) where appropriate to eliminate barriers to learning (and for teaching and support work) Periodically reviewing attendance data for students Periodically reviewing suspension and exclusion data for students.
+Attainment/Progress Data Analysis of data for students with different characteristics and any relevant actions to advance the performance of groups, e.g., ✓ • Data is analysed by groups and interventions are put in place to reduce attainment gaps e.g., boot camps for students struggling to complete NEAs in their own time Recovery interventions for students finding it challenging to access specific parts of their education e.g. Maths PPA club Behavioural Data (students) Analysis of particular trends of behaviour and any improvements related to protected characteristics, e.g., ~ Dealing promptly and effectively with all incidents and complaints of bullying and harassment that may include cyber-bullying and prejudice-based bullying related to protected characteristics Supporting students via the pastoral support office with non- teaching members of staff Periodically reviewing exclusion and suspension data Periodically reviewing attendance and punctuality data.
 Initiatives Any school developments or policies that are designed to promote equality for particular groups.
-Current initiatives: ✓ 'Positive About Disability' - recruitment of staff 'New To You' - School Uniform initiative for previously used / recycled items of uniform, kit or equipment and resources 'Active in Mind' - Youth Sport Trust initiative to develop student wellbeing and mental health linking KS3 Sports Leaders with Year 7 vulnerable students 'Health Ambassadors' - student leadership opportunity within the school's ambassador programme.
+Current initiatives: ~ 'Positive About Disability' - recruitment of staff 'New To You' - School Uniform initiative for previously used / recycled items of uniform, kit or equipment and resources 'Active in Mind' - Youth Sport Trust initiative to develop student wellbeing and mental health linking KS3 Sports Leaders with Year 7 vulnerable students 'Health Ambassadors' - student leadership opportunity within the school's ambassador programme.